 GET INTO MEDICINE Summer School

 Welcome to the Summer School Family!
 The Get into Medicine Summer School is taught by our Chief Mentors (qualified doctors with years of admissions experience) and our Scholars (exceptional medical students from all over the UK).
-Our UCAS-focussed summer school is unlike any other because the programme extends far beyond the 6 day residential course.
-There is a huge amount of support before and after the Summer School to help boost your confidence, knowledge and interview preparation.
+Our UCAS-focussed summer school is unlike any other because the programme extends far beyond the 5 day residential course.
+There is a huge amount of mentoring and support before and after the Summer School to help boost your confidence, knowledge and interview preparation.
 The Get into Medicine Summer School has the highest success rate compared with any other course.
 How?
 We will let our students explain below.

 Students attended in 2019

 students obtained at least 1 medical school offer this year